jdemello/valetr/README.md

 # valetr

-The `valetr` package provides an R-native interface to [Bank of Canada’s Valet API](https://www.bankofcanada.ca/valet/docs) —read [terms and condtions](https://www.bankofcanada.ca/terms/).
-Some of the data available include key monetary policy variables —Total CPI and M aggregates.
+The `valetr` package provides an R-native interface to [Bank of Canada’s Valet API](https://www.bankofcanada.ca/valet/docs) —read the API's [terms and condtions](https://www.bankofcanada.ca/terms/).
+Some of the data available include key monetary policy variables —i.e. Total CPI and M aggregates.

 Valet also provides a route to Foreign Exchange Rates in RSS.
 This route